Thrive gives loans to students based on summer internships and job offers – TechCrunch

 So while it’s not new to bet on salary, Thrive is looking at turning the concept of incoming sharing on its head and applying it to loan financing.

 When they founded the company in 2017, Rao and Batra were both classmates at Stanford and then co-workers at Twitter.
-Rao comes from a low income family, so he personally felt the blow of costs that come with being a grad student in the United States, from flying home to paying for your laptop.
+Rao comes from a low-income family, so he personally felt the blow of costs that come with being a grad student in the United States, from flying home to paying for your laptop.
 Or just even dinner.

 Thrive declined to share specific financials or comment on profitability.
 Rao did say that the company is growing “5 times year over year” and has enough funds to avoid raising venture capital until the end of 2021.